 Portrait

 Mr. Thene was appointed to serve as Carpenter Technology’s President and Chief Executive Officer in July 2015, when he was also appointed to the Board of Directors.
 He previously served as Carpenter Technology’s Senior Vice President and Chief Financial Officer from January 2013 until June 2015.
 Prior to joining Carpenter Technology, Mr. Thene served as the Chief Financial Officer of the Engineered Products and Solutions Business Group at Alcoa, Inc. from 2010 until 2013.
 Previously, he served as Vice President, Controller and Chief Accounting Officer of Alcoa.
 He also previously held various other positions during his 23-year career at Alcoa, including Director, Investor Relations; Chief Financial Officer for the Flat Rolled Products Group; Chief Financial Officer for Alcoa World Alumina and Chemicals; and manufacturing manager for the Alumina Chemicals business.

-Mr. Thene serves on the Board of Directors of Mativ Holdings, Inc., formed on July 6, 2022, by merger of Schweitzer-Mauduit International Inc., and Neenah, Inc., two leading global manufacturers of specialty materials.
+Mr. Thene served on the Board of Directors of Mativ Holdings, Inc., formed on July 6, 2022, by merger of Schweitzer-Mauduit International Inc., and Neenah, Inc., two leading global manufacturers of specialty materials, from 2022 until May 2024.
 Previously he served on the Board of Directors of Neenah, Inc. from 2018 until 2022.
 He also served on Furman University’s Board of Trustees.

+Portrait